Tags: Alternate Universe, Dark, Romance, Tragedy

 Twilight touched her horn against Trixie's, a little spark lighting up between them.
 “I swear.”

 Twilight had spent all morning answering concerned letters from Ponyville and had now gone to do some shopping.
 Trixie wanted to take the time to relax and enjoy some of the local fare.
-She hadn't had anything but hay and water for days now, it was nice to finally get something more refined again.
+She hadn't had anything but hay and water for days now.
+It was nice to finally get something more refined again.

-Grave Robbers Strike Again
+“Grave Robbers Strike Again

-Another sighting yesterday at the Dappleshore graveyard is the third in a week.
-The latest witness, a local resident, says she saw the grave robber flee into the forests south of the city in the early morning.
-Hoof marks were found and one grave had been disturbed, say investigators.
+“Another sighting yesterday at the Dappleshore graveyard is the third in a week.
+The latest witness, a local weather pony, told guards that she saw the grave robber flee into the forests west of the city in the early morning.
+Hoof prints were found, and one grave had been disturbed, say investigators.”

 Trixie put down the cup as she read it again.
 “Grave robbers?
 What an unseemly thing,” she muttered to herself.
 She looked up as another pony sat down at her table.
-For a second she thought it was Twilight but the stranger looked nothing like Twilight.
-Trixie gave the black and white striped mare a confused look.
+For a second she thought it was Twilight, but the stranger looked nothing like Twilight.
+Trixie gave the black and white mare a confused look.
 “Can I help you?”